CapnOdin/PySong/README.md

 If the style specified in the option --style does not exist then arabic style will be used.

-Add Experlantion of the new Options system.
+Add Experlantion of the new Option system.